 The state guidelines are as follows: 0-50 minutes (tardy), 51-149 minutes (1/2 day), 150+ minutes (full day).
 For example, following a regular daily bell schedule a student arriving to school at the start of 2nd period will be counted absent for 1/2 day.
 This includes orthodontist, doctor and dental appointments.
-Students entering as a late arrival without a note from the doctor will be considered tardy.

 After five consecutive missed days, (or 5% of the required days of attendance) students that continue to miss all or part of a school day due to illness will be required to submit a doctor's note.
-Parents will be contacted via a formal letter, conference, and/or phone call when student absence becomes a concern.
+Attendance is monitored regularly and parents will be contacted via a formal letter, conference, and/or phone call when student absences become a concern.
+See "TRUANCY" below.